HMS Mohawk (F31)

 The ship was assigned to the 14th Destroyer Flotilla (DF) of the Mediterranean Fleet in June and began escorting convoys to Malta and Greece.
 Mohawk played a minor role in the Battle of Calabria in July and the Battle of Cape Matapan in March 1941.
-The following month the ship was sunk by torpedoes fired by an Italian destroyer as the 14th DF attacked an Italian convoy, with the loss of 41 of her crew.
+The following month the ship was sunk by torpedoes fired by an Italian destroyer off the Tunisian coast as the 14th DF attacked an Italian convoy, with the loss of 41 of her crew.

 Description

 The Tribals were intended to counter the large destroyers being built abroad and to improve the firepower of the existing destroyer flotillas and were thus significantly larger and more heavily armed than the preceding I class.
 The ships displaced 1891 LT at standard load and 2519 LT at deep load.
 They had an overall length of 377 ft, a beam of 36 ft 6 in and a draught of 11 ft 3 in.
 The destroyers were powered by two Parsons geared steam turbines, each driving one propeller shaft using steam provided by three Admiralty three-drum boilers.
 The turbines developed a total of 44000 shp and gave a maximum speed of 36 kn.
 During her sea trials Mohawk made 36.2 kn from 44078 shp at a displacement of 2017 LT.
 The ships carried enough fuel oil to give them a range of 5700 nmi at 15 kn.
 The ships' complement consisted of 190 officers and ratings, although the flotilla leaders carried an extra 20 officers and men consisting of the Captain (D) and his staff.

 The primary armament of the Tribal-class destroyers was eight quick-firing (QF) 4.7-inch (120 mm) Mark XII guns in four superfiring twin-gun mounts, one pair each fore and aft of the superstructure, designated 'A', 'B', 'X', and 'Y' from front to rear.
 The mounts had a maximum elevation of 40°.
 For anti-aircraft (AA) defence, they carried a single quadruple mount for the 40 mm QF two-pounder Mk II "pom-pom" gun and two quadruple mounts for the 0.5-inch (12.7 mm) Mark III machine gun.
 Low-angle fire for the main guns was controlled by the director-control tower (DCT) on the bridge roof that fed data acquired by it and the 12 ft rangefinder on the Mk II Rangefinder/Director directly aft of the DCT to an analogue mechanical computer, the Mk I Admiralty Fire Control Clock.
 Anti-aircraft fire for the main guns was controlled by the Rangefinder/Director which sent data to the mechanical Fuze Keeping Clock.

 The ships were fitted with a single above-water quadruple mount for 21 in torpedoes.
 The Tribals were not intended as anti-submarine ships, but they were provided with ASDIC, one depth charge rack and two throwers for self-defence, although the throwers were not mounted in all ships.
 Twenty depth charges was the peacetime allotment, but this increased to 30 during wartime.